department-of-veterans-affairs/health-apis-eligibility-and-enrollment-client/ee-mock-base/README.md

 Mock services only need to provide their custom implementation to obtain a response for an ICN.

-The WS Configurer Adapter to can be optionally configured to use a `SecurityInterceptor` to use a callback handler to perform `UsernameToken` validation.
+The WS Configurer Adapter can be optionally configured to use a `SecurityInterceptor` which uses a callback handler to perform `UsernameToken` validation.

 ## Usage